holoviz/holoviews/doc/user_guide/index.rst

 * `Working with large data <Large_Data.html>`_
    Leverage Datashader to interactively explore millions or billions of datapoints.

+* `Working with Streaming Data <Streaming_Data.html>`_
+   Demonstrates how to leverage the streamz library with HoloViews to work with streaming datasets.

 * `Creating interactive dashboards <Dashboards.html>`_
    Use external widget libraries to build custom, interactive dashboards.